Can shared ownership mortgages be your best chance of getting a foot on the property ladder?

 To upgrade your share of the home, you’ll need to have the property valued again.
 If the price of properties in your area has gone up then it could mean that you’ll be paying more than what you did for the initial share.
 You’ll also have to pay the valuer’s fee each time you wish to upgrade.

-Without having complete ownership of the home, and depending on your local housing association’s rules, you may find difficulty renting out your property should you decide to move on.
+If you have part ownership of the home, and depending on your local housing association’s rules, you may find difficulty renting out your property should you decide to move on.
 This could make the idea of moving home tricky, especially if you can’t afford to upgrade your share to 100%.

 With prices in the housing market regularly rising a 100% share may be too difficult to attain, so it could leave you forced to stay in the same home for a long time.